kriszyp/xstyle/README.md

 Alternately, we may wish to have greater control over the execution of a function.
 There are several flags that we can set to control how our function is executed.

 If you wish to have the argument references/expressions resolved, but you would like to directly handle the definition objects that are passed to the argument, you can do so by setting a `selfExecuting` property on the function to true.
 Your function will be called with definition objects for the specified arguments.
-You can then determine if you and when you want to retrieve the current value (by calling `valueOf()`), and if you want to declare a dependency so that you can be notified of any changes in the arguments (using `depend()`).
+You can then determine if you and when you want to retrieve the current value (by calling `valueOf()`), and if you want to declare a dependency so that you can be notified of any changes in the arguments (using `dependencyOf()`).
 Note that `valueOf()` may return a promise if the value is not available yet.
 It also may return (or resolve to) a contextual object, which generally requires returning another contextual object to retrieve each current context.

 Or, you can set a `selfResolving` property on the function to true, and your function will be called with the unresolved raw arguments as strings or sequences of tokens.
 The function will be executed without any argument resolution.
 For example, if our function is called like `func(a, b)`, the arguments will be the actual strings `'a'` and `'b'`.
 This gives us the greatest ultimate control of the behavior of the function, but generally requires the greatest effort if you want to achieve normal definition referencing and reactivity.